Chart Color Schemes

 Infrastructure

-Granville has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eight projects identified by AreaSearch are expected to influence the local area's performance, with major changes to infrastructure and planning initiatives.
-Key projects include Mary Harbour Development, Energy Storage Industries' Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
-The following list details those likely to be most relevant:.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified eight projects that are expected to impact the area.
+Notable among these are Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.